iTwin/itwinjs-core/docs/presentation/Content/PropertySpecification.md

 > **Default value:** `undefined`

-This attribute controls whether the particular property is present in the result, even when it is marked as hidden in the ECShcema.
+This attribute controls whether the particular property is present in the result, even when it is marked as hidden in the ECSchema.
 The allowed settings are:

 - Omitted or `undefined`: property visibility is controlled by the ECSchema.
 - `true`: property is made visible. **Warning:** this will automatically hide all other properties of the same class.
 If this behavior is not desirable, set [`doNotHideOtherPropertiesOnDisplayOverride` attribute](#attribute-donothideotherpropertiesondisplayoverride) to `true`.